nokia/moler/README.md

 ```

 ## Reuse freedom
 Library gives you freedom which part you want to reuse.
-We are fan's of "take what you need only".
+We are fans of "take what you need only".
 * You may use configuration files or configure things by Python calls.

    ```python